zwang2244/bug-free-bassoon/proposal.md

 will show the user interface, aksing users for input information in a correct format.
 After the user's choice, the UI will show correct output.

+Testing:

+-Ensure tree is a valid BST

+-Ensure amounts of ingredients are positive

+-Ensure phone number is a 10 digit int

+-Ensure name is a valid String with first and last name

 ## Questions to answer for Exercise #2